DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/ACCOUNTS-PAYABLE/Processing/Vendor-payments.md

 The Payment advice report can be used in conjunction with sending via Email to the Vendor.
 Access to the new form is available from:
 -	Accounts payable payment journal, from 'Accounts Payable > Payments > Payment journal' – when set as Sent the journal line is available for printing
--	Vendor's transactions
--	Payment history on the vendor
+-	Payment history on the vendor (excludes intercompany / centralised vendor payments)

 - SSRS report - ECL_BankPaymAdviceVendV2
 - Electronic reporting (available on LCS solution) - Vendor payment adviceV2_DXC(Excel)